McNull/angular-block-ui/package/angular-block-ui/README.md

 This will decrease the block count.
 The block will end if the count is 0.

 #### reset
-The reset will force a unblock by setting the block count to 0.
+The reset will force an unblock by setting the block count to 0.

 #### message
 Allows the message shown in the overlay to be updated while to block is active.